 The event showcased tangible results of the UNDP-MBRF partnership in promoting knowledge for development across the Arab world and globally, in addition to exploring opportunities to be achieved in the upcoming decade.

 In addition to the 10-year agreement, the event saw the signing of two other agreements, one charting a plan to engage youth from UAE as interns with UNDP, and another, between the Programme and PwC, to produce the new Future of Knowledge Foresight Report 2019 – one of the outputs envisioned in the 10-year agreement between UNDP and MBRF.

-The Knowledge Project – a partnership between UNDP and MBRF – is dedicated to promoting the measuring and enhancement of knowledge across the Arab region and the world.
+It is worth mentioning that The Knowledge Project is dedicated to promoting the measuring and enhancement of knowledge across the Arab region and the world.
 Its key outputs are the Global Knowledge Index, the only global index that measures knowledge across 134 countries, and the Future of Knowledge Foresight Report, which presents a pilot study, covering 20 countries, on the future fields of knowledge that will shape the future of knowledge societies.

 Over the past ten years, the project contributed to driving active conversation and raised awareness on the importance of knowledge and knowledge-based policies for sustainable development.